 When should children first visit the dentist?

-The ADA recommends that young children visit the dentist when their first tooth breaks or by their first birthday.
+The ADA recommends that young children visit the dentist in Granville when their first tooth breaks or by their first birthday.
 Pediatric dentistry is important to help make sure that the teeth are developing properly.
 Procedures done when children are younger can often prevent more invasive procedures when they are older.